 San Francisco, CA — For decades San Franciscans believed that their iconic Coit Tower perched on the top of Telegraph Hill was built, in part, to commemorate the city’s brave firefighters whom the monument’s patron, the gambling, rambunctious socialite Lillie Hitchcock Coit, adored.
 Historians would tell gullible tourists entering the tower that it looked like a fire hose nozzle because of this legend.

-However earlier this week, the Kaiser Family Foundation released a treasure trove of early 20th Century documents from City Hall that tell a very different story.
-According to several memos written by Ms. Coit prior to her death, she explicitly instructed both her trustees and the would-be architect, who would later be Arthur Brown, Jr., to create “a tower so great, that it would make her late husband’s ‘jelly-bag’ jealous with envy.”
+However, earlier this week, the Kaiser Family Foundation released a treasure trove of early 20th Century documents from City Hall that tell a very different story.
+According to several memos written by Ms. Coit before her death, she explicitly instructed both her trustees and the would-be architect, who would later be Arthur Brown, Jr., to create “a tower so high, that it would make her late husband’s ‘jelly-bag’ jealous with envy.”

 Reaction to the startling news was mixed, with many locals seeming disinterested in the revelation.

 “Yeah, so what,” question an annoyed Cow Hollow resident Barney “Slick” Ike who was emerging from Starbucks with a half-caff-soy latte.
 “I don’t see how it changes anything, you know?
 I don’t think anyone cares.
 I don’t care.”

 According to Kaiser Family Foundation spokesperson Bethany Millbright, they had known about the memos for many years but were cautious about releasing them.